salopst/salopst.github.io/content/posts/2021-12-13-kmonad-colemak-handy-key-bindings.md

 - keybindings
 - keymaps
 ---
+# KMonad, Colemak, key rebinds, typing and such

 I don't know why— boredom, perhaps?
 A never ending desire to fill the void with *something*, like Kierkegaard's degenerate aesthete?— but I'm sort of interested in learning the Colemak keyboard layout.
 Perhaps it's a feeble attempt to gloss over the fact that I never really learned to touch-type properly anyway.
 Quién sabe?